GeyserMC/GeyserWiki/_includes/setup/instructions/geyser/selfhost/standalone.md

    You will need to expose the port Geyser runs on to the Internet if you want players from outside your network to join.
    To achieve that, you have two options: <br>

-    - Portforwarding: Open the Geyser port (e.g. 19132) on the UDP protocol in your router/modem, and in the Windows/Linux firewall.
+    - Port forwarding: Open the Geyser port (e.g. 19132) on the UDP protocol in your router/modem, and in the Windows/Linux firewall.
       After doing this, players can connect with your public IPv4 + port to your server.
-      See [here](/geyser/portforwarding/) for a helpful guide. <br>
+      See [here](/geyser/port-forwarding/) for a helpful guide. <br>

     - playit.gg: Instead of opening a port (which might not be an option/if you do not want to expose your home ip), you can use the playit.gg service to create a tunnel for you to route the traffic through.
 See our [playit.gg guide](/geyser/playit-gg).